zjhuntin/sapphire_bot/README.md

   `Sapphire: PoVa: look at his dank maymay m8: http://goo.gl/U7GO0D`

-  This feature is disabled by default, but you can enable it with the following command: `shortening <on/off>`.
+  This feature is disabled by default, but you can enable it with the following command: `toggle shortening`.
 You can find ignored urls [here](https://github.com/PoVa/sapphire_bot/blob/master/data/ignored_urls.yml).

 * Owner of the bot can send mass message to all servers by sending the bot a private message.